 The ERI supports student research in environmental sciences, including multidisciplinary work on projects that cross boundaries of environmental sciences, social sciences, policy, humanities, and other multidisciplinary collaborations.
 For projects in environmental social sciences and humanities, students may apply to the Class of 1942 Environmental Studies fund.
 ERI funding is available to support the following (links are accessible to .vassar.edu users):

-Mentored environmental research projects (e.g. theses) will be considered.
-Up to $1000 can be requested.
-A full research proposal must be submitted.
-Proposals to fund student research are accepted on a rolling basis, with a preference given to those submitted by the Monday after Fall break and the Monday after Spring break.
+The Collins Student Research Fund is administered by Vassar’s Environmental Research Institute (ERI) for the purpose of supporting student environmental research.
+Funding requires Vassar faculty mentorship within a department or program.
+Funds up to $1000 will be awarded for students to engage in faculty mentored research.
+A full research proposal must be submitted Proposals to fund student research are accepted on a rolling basis, with a preference given to those submitted by the Monday after Fall break and the Monday after Spring break.
 A sample (funded) application is provided here.
-When submitting an application please also email Darcy Gordineer (email@example.com) so that the ERI is notified of your submission.

-The ERI can also fund summer environmental research, internships, or field courses of ~8-10 week duration.
-Courses other than field courses are not ordinarily considered.
-Proposals for summer support will be evaluated on a competitive basis.
-If travel is included, the budget should include carbon offsets for travel from Terrapass or another similar site; total funding is up to $3500 + cost of carbon offsets.
+ERI funds up to $3500 for students to pursue summer environmental research projects, internships, or field science courses of ~8-10 week duration.
+Courses other than field science courses are not ordinarily considered.
+Applications for summer support will be evaluated on a competitive basis.
+ERI will fund up to $5000 + cost of carbon offsets if travel is included (the budget should include carbon offsets for travel from Terrapass or another similar site).
 Applications are accepted on a rolling basis with preference given to those submitted by the Monday after Spring Break.
 Check out the blog for some previous student summer experiences!

 3. Travel to Meetings and Conferences